icedream/testctxlint/README.md

 ```
 /path/to/file.go:15:9: call to context.Background from a test routine
-/path/to/file.go:23:11: call to context.TODO from a test subroutine
+/path/to/file.go:23:11: call to context.TODO from a test routine
 ```

 With the `-fix` flag, it can automatically apply the suggested fixes: